marijnkoolen/coding-the-slogans/slogans.md

 ### 2. Training over Support

-+ support addresses a problem once, education removes the problem
++ support addresses a problem once, training removes the problem
 + researchers/students become more autonomous
 + researchers/students take ownership of their tools
 + support can be utilized where it is most needed (also 1)